Raiganj Wildlife Sanctuary: Sanctuary

 It is claimed by some to be the largest bird sanctuary in Asia.
 However, there are other claimants to that distinction, such as Harike Pattan sanctuary, spread over 93 sqmi, in Tarn Taran district of Punjab.
 Bharatpur Bird Sanctuary, now known as Keoladeo National Park is considered the largest in Asia.

 Several types of migratory birds arrive here each year from South Asian countries and coastal regions.
 They start arriving from June.
-The migratory species includes open-bill storks, egrets, night herons and cormorants.
+The migratory species include open-bill storks, egrets, night herons and cormorants.
 The resident birds are kites, flycatchers, owls, kingfishers, woodpeckers, drongoes, etc.

 According to a 2002 census, 77,012 birds visited the sanctuary that year.
 Some 90,000 to 100,000 migratory birds visit the sanctuary every year.

 Here is a description from a visitor: "On our way out from Kolkata to Raiganj, we were about to cross the bridge over the Kulik river on National Highway 34 when we saw hundreds of storks circling a patch of forest across the river.
 Intuitively, I knew we had arrived...
 Once up there (tourist lodge observatory)... we saw that all the 30-odd trees in the lodge compound were occupied by hundreds of open-billed storks...
 During our half-hour in the observatory, we saw flocks flying overhead carrying twigs to build their nests.
 Those that already had nests were busy sitting on eggs or tending to hatchlings.
 It was equally fascinating watching some taking time off from family chores to preen themselves and smooth ruffled feathers."